skyportal/kowalski/readme.md

 ### Building Kowalski

-Finally, once you've set the config files, you can actually build an instance of Kowalski.
+Finally, once you've set the config files, you can build an instance of Kowalski.
 You can do this with the following command:

 ```bash